Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Method

 While recruiting the artist sample, we recorded participants' highest level of education and their first language, identically to two screening items on Prolific.
 We then used the screening function on Prolific to match the participants faithfully, according to their specific combinations of education and language (binary English/not English).
 As expected, artists' highest level of education was very high, with 24 participants of the 50 stating they had a Master's degree and 23 more reporting a PhD.
 14 artists reported being native speakers of English.
+Additionally, we use self-reported AI usage experience levels as a control variable in the results section; here, artist participants were more experienced ($M = 1.68$) than laypeople (1.04, on a scale of 0 to 3).
 Apart from group assignment, we specified two more exclusion criteria in the preregistration.
 Participants who did not enter a prompt in two or more trials were replaced due to too much missing data.
 Images that were blanked out for participants due to our implemented filter (see below) were counted toward this limit.
-These criteria led to the exclusion of two more participants (one per subsample), who were immediately replaced.
-After data collection of all 100 participants and exclusion via the preregistered criteria had concluded, it became apparent that the prompting data of a single participant from the laypeople group had not been passed on due to a technical error (while the participant provided all information otherwise), and was thus unusable; hence we arrived at our final sample of 99 participants.
+These criteria led to the exclusion of two more participants (one per subsample).